tinylibs/tinyspy/README.md

 console.log(spied.returns) // []
 ```

-If you have async implementation, you need to `await` the method to get awaited results (if you don't, you will get a `Promise` inside `results`):
+Since 3.0.0, tinyspy doesn't unwrap the Promise anymore, so you need to await it manually:

 ```js
 const spied = spy(async (n) => n + '!')